musicMan1337/Setlist_App/client/README.md

 ### Barrels...

-You may have already noticed that there are actually many [ index.js ] files peppered throughout the app.
+You may have already noticed that there are actually many [ index.ts ] files peppered throughout the app.
 These are known as "barrel" exports, and have a few advantages when dealing with a complex file-directory.
 The index file in the [ components ] folder has a short explanation, but I'll also put it here:

 ```javascript
 /*